kamilburda/gimp-export-layers/DEVELOPMENT.md

 * in element names in non-user messages (to be consistent with e.g. Python exception messages),
 * in any string containing double quotes (to avoid inserting backslashes).

-Use backquotes in element names in comments and docstrings.
+In comments and docstrings, wrap element names in backquotes.
+Format function and method names as `function()`.

 ### Naming